 But we actually find the role our guides play that is most valuable to the group is that of leader.
 It is your guide who will convince the kids of the value of walking on a trail in Yellowstone rather than sitting in the car.
 It is your guide who manages the varying interests and expectations of your group members.
 It is your guide whose job it is to tell stories and describe points of interest in a way that keeps everyone entertained.
 Heck, you will no longer be blamed by your kids or spouse for a bad vacation.
 We’ll take that risk!

 Stay Safe and Explore More

 Montana is not a wild west landscape where you need fear for your safety.
 But having said that, when you step out of the car and off the pavement, there are risks.

 Our guides will help you ensure you don’t get lost on that wilderness hike, that you are “bear aware” in the bear territories of our two national parks, and that your kids don’t accidentally step into a bubbling mud pot in Yellowstone.
 What we find is that many visitors to Montana limit their activities simply because they are not familiar with them – wilderness hiking or river rafting, for example.
 Being with a guide not only keeps you safe but allows you to explore the world in ways you otherwise might not.

 Worth the Extra Cost

 So why take a guided tour?
 For all the reasons above, booking a guided tour for your next Montana vacation will help you maximize the experience.

-We survey our customers after each tour and – over and over – they tell us the value of a vacation with our company is high.
+We survey our customers after each tour and – over and over – they tell us the value of a vacation with our company is high and the experience is outstanding.
 For all the reasons above, booking your vacation with Travel Montana is well worth the cost.
 Let us help you create the highlight of your year.